giellalt/giellalt.github.io/infra/docinfra.md

 - [GirHub Flavoured Markdown (GFM)](https://enterprise.github.com/downloads/en/markdown-cheatsheet.pdf)
 - [GitHub Pages](https://pages.github.com)
 - the GH Pages theme [jekyll-theme-minimal](https://github.com/pages-themes/minimal)
-- … with some modifications to create a page TOC to the left:
+- … with some modifications to create a page TOC.
+The TOC construction means that:
-    - The first level 1 header in the document becomes the page title
+    - the first level 1 header in the document becomes the page title
-    - There needs to be a second level 1 header to create a TOC
+    - there needs to be a second, level 1 header to create a TOC

-To update the online documentation, just commit Markdown files in the `docs/` folder of the repository, run `git push`, and the updated documentation will be online within a minute.
-The generated / extracted source code documentation (see below) is built on each push, so no extra effort is needed beyond committing & pushing the source code.
+To update the online documentation, just save Markdown files in the `docs/` folder of the repository, commit etc, and the updated documentation will be online within a minute.

 All source code containing
 [documentation markup](infraremake/In-sourceDocumentationSpecification.md) will